 4) Influence is knowing it isn’t about you

 That’s the catch- writing is about you, and how you market, but as C.S.
 Lewis said you can make anything by writing- you need people to help you.
 This means not going out of your way to be “the writer” or “the bestselling author.”
 Being you is much more important to your reader in the long run.
-Influence is like the Beatles- we remember them not for them, but for their music.
+Influence is like the Beatles- we remember them not for them as individuals, but for their music.

 The long road is a good thing for a writer, it teaches you that influence is not something you can buy, but rather something that is earned over time.